kittyschulz/digit_classification/README.md

 $ python3 build_model.py
 ```

 The demo will read five images from the directory `./example_images` and save the outputs to the directory `./graded_images`.
-If the images do not exist in the `./example_images` directory, they can be downloaded from GatechBox [here](https://gatech.box.com/s/24xvjqw8zuitltwesu1z5vttmf6c5l2e).
+If the images do not exist in the `./example_images` directory, they can be downloaded [here](https://drive.google.com/drive/folders/1XpeE-5ZiBRQjvNS4MvH9esSR9LPP6Sp_?usp=sharing).

 The pipeline will load the model weights for VGG16 pretrained with Imagenet and fine tuned on SVHN and DTD.
 These model weights should be located in the directory `./weights`.
-If this directory or the `*.pth` files do not exist, the weights can be downloaded from Gatech Box [here](https://gatech.box.com/s/4hpnvcb1uwjc6tpw4395x8543jgsej0x).
+If this directory or the `*.pth` files do not exist, the weights can be downloaded [here](https://drive.google.com/drive/folders/1Ksu305t5UmAZeZXJi8dokOfsPn4tDyyE?usp=drive_link).